Emily Apel

 Emily Apel (born 26 September 2002) is a German slalom canoeist who has competed at the international level since 2018, specializing in K1 and kayak cross.

 She won a silver medal in the K1 team event at the 2025 World Championships in Penrith.

-She also won a bronze medal in the same event at the 2023 European Games in Kraków.
+She won two bronze medals at the European Championships, including a bronze in the K1 team event at the 2023 European Games in Kraków.

 Her older sister Elena Lilik is also a successful slalom canoeist.